fabric8io/fabric8/bai/ReadMe.md

     exchange.filter.sending.simple = ${in.header.foo} == 'cheese'

-Note that you can only have 1 filter for a given event type, language and BundleID and/or CamelContextID expression
+Note that you can only have 1 filter for a given event type, language and bundleID and/or camelContextID expression

 #### Exclusing Endpoint URIs

 To filter specific endpoints when being invoked in a route you can use regular expressions on the endpoint URI itself.
-Again you can restrict these filters to specific BundleIDs and/or CamelContextIDs
+Again you can restrict these filters to specific bundleIDs and/or camelContextIDs

     endpoint.(include|exclude)[/$bundleIDRegex[/$camelContextIDRegex]] = $endpointUriRegex

-For example to exclude all log endpoints from audit on all BundleIDs and CamelContextIDs
+For example to exclude all log endpoints from audit on all bundleIDs and camelContextIDs

     endpoint.exclude = log:.*